tasmota/docs/docs/LVGL.md

 #
 ```

-Then open the Berry console, and copy/paste the following: (alternatively you      can create a `autoexec.be` file with this content):
+Then open the Berry console, and copy/paste the following: (alternatively create an `autoexec.be` file with this content):

 ``` ruby
 #- start LVGL and init environment -#